svofski/CRT/README.md

 ### singlepass
 I was afraid that this method would be very slow because a lot of things are calculated over and over again for the purpose of filtering.
 But it seems to be doing fine even on slower GPUs.
 This is the best method.
+Because it has no intermediate passes, it takes colour signal samples at 4x colour subcarrier frequency regardless of source texture resolution.

 ## Requirements:
 Software-only model: Python 2.7, PyPNG.